anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/index.rst

 Reference Implementation based on RA1 specifications (RI1)
 ==========================================================

-This is the OpenStack based Reference Implementation (RI1)
+This is Reference Implementation (RI1) for the OpenStack based Reference Architecture, RA1.

 Overall Status
 --------------